 Proposed energy corridors threaten parks, monuments, and wildlife across the western U.S. Earthjustice sued and the federal government agreed to redraw the corridors to protect land and wildlife.

-In January 2009, on its way out the door, the Bush administration finalized a vast network of energy corridors that promote coal-fired and other fossil-fuel power plants.
+In January 2009, on its way out the door, the Bush administration finalized a vast network of energy corridors that would have promoted coal-fired and other fossil-fuel power plants and trampled national parks, national monuments and other sensitive public lands.
 The West-wide energy corridors are approximately 6000 miles long and cover 3.2 million acres of federal land in eleven Western states.
 By designating corridors that service old dirty sources of energy while neglecting areas with potential for clean, renewable energy sources, the Bush administration curtailed the ability of the federal government to shift the country away from our dependence on fossil fuels.